greenelab/deep-review/sections/06_discussion.md

 features between various close related and distant learning tasks.
 Making negative results and source code public helps to accelerate progress in this direction.
+`TODO: add smth on data/model sharing and loop back to categorize disease section` `TODO: advocate for sharing models, cite Privacy and google paper`